With dictionary look up. Double click on any word for its definition.

 Mother's Day (Fourth Sunday in Lent)

-I used to get into trouble by forgetting that Mother's Day is on a different day in Britain to the rest of Europe.
-Of course if you are in the UK you can't forget - card shops and TV adverts are all around to remind you.
+I used to get into trouble by forgetting that Mother's Day is on a different day in Britain to the rest of Europe and other countries.
+It can also be confusing, if you are visiting the UK - card shops and TV adverts are all around to remind you, and it can make visitors panic a bit, thinking they have forgotten their mothers back home.
+It can also be confusing online, as people wish you a Happy Mothers Day in May.

-The tradition of a special day to honour your mother could go back to when the Romans honoured their goddess of motherhood in the Spring with the feast of Matronalia.
-Or, it could have emerged from the custom of mother worship in ancient Greece .
-Mother worship, which kept a festival to Cybele, a great mother of gods, and Rhea, the wife of Cronus, was held on March 15 to March 18 all around Asia Minor.
+The tradition of a special day to honour mothers can be traced back to when the Romans honoured their goddess of motherhood in the Spring with the feast of Matronalia.
+Or, it may have emerged from the custom of mother worship in ancient Greece.
+Mother worship, which included a festival to Cybele, the great mother of gods, and Rhea, the wife of Cronus, was held from March 15 to March 18, all around Asia Minor.

 However, Mothering Sunday, otherwise known as Mother's Day, has been celebrated in Britain on the fourth Sunday in Lent since at least the 13th century.
 The custom possibly originated in the church festival of "Refreshment Sunday" when everyone was expected to revisit the church in which they were baptised, their "mother church", which of course meant they usually got to see there mums again!